ccmeyers/ccmeyers.github.io/source/_posts/2015-12-03-dont-fence-me-in-how-to-use-gulp-with-shopify-and-timber-to-gain-control-of-your-front-end.markdown

 Don't tell me what to do Timber!
 I'm a grown woman, and I'll use Bourbon if I want to!

 So, I set out to set up my shopify-theme to be able to precompile assets locally.
 There's a bunch of documentation and blog posts on how to use Grunt to do this, but I like Gulp better...so I decided to figure that out.

+TL;DR: I used Gulp, Browserify, and other tools to compile an external `lib` folder full of my organized JS, SCSS, and Images.
+The compiled files are added to Timber's `assets` folder and automatically uploaded to Shopify (along with any other files that were changed).

+Here's the step-by-step version:

 First, create your project.
 In your terminal:
 `mkdir my-shopify-shop`